 4) Void.

 5) When the UE re-enters PLMN (specified in the MDT PLMN List) then the MME shall be responsible for restarting the Immediate MDT activation (if it is as a result of an X2 handover then one option is MME could use the path switch request as trigger).
 However this is best effort.
 There can be cases where MME may not be able to restart the MDT when the UE re-enters the PLMN (specified in the MDT PLMN List): for example: If the UE performs intra eNB handover where path switch is not necessarily sent, the MME may not be able to restart MDT

+4.1.2.12.5 Activation of Logged MBSFN MDT task before UE attaches to the network